Zasilkovna/opencart3/README.md

 #### Supported versions:
 - Opencart 3.0.0 and newer
-- php < 8 and >= 5.6
+- php 5.6 - 7.x

 #### Features provided:
-- Widget integration in eshop cart
+- widget v6 integration in the eshop cart
-- Set different prices for different target countries
+- support for pickup points of external carriers
-- Setting prices according to weighting rules
+- set different prices for different target countries
-- Traffic tax and GEO zone settings
+- setting prices according to weighting rules
-- Free shipping from the specified price or weight of the order
+- traffic tax and GEO zone settings
-- Export shipments to a csv file that can be imported in the client section
+- free shipping from the specified price or weight of the order
-- External pickup point support
+- export shipments to a csv file that can be imported in the client section
 - Journal 3 one page checkout support

 # Modul pro Opencart 3